 Catalina State Park was established in 1983.
 Located in the western Catalina foothills north of Tucson and east of the town of Oro Valley, the park has both natural and cultural resources.
 Desert Archaeology conducted a survey of the park to document archaeological sites, including the Romero Ruin.
 This multi-component site includes Hohokam trash mounds, a compound with structures, and two ballcourts.

 The Hohokam began to construct ballcourts around AD 750 and continued to do so until about AD 1000.
 These were large, oval-shaped depressions surrounded by earthen embankments.
-The interior are often smoothed, sometimes plastered, and stone markers are sometimes found.
+The interior are often smoothed, sometimes plastered, and sometimes have stone markers embedded in them.
 It is thought that some sort of ball game was played in the courts.
 These games may have drawn visitors from surrounding areas, allowing people to gather to have a feast, to trade, and to look for marriage partners.

 The people who built Romero Ruin’s ballcourts a thousand years ago lived in masonry structures surrounded by a compound wall atop a ridge.
 Five mostly fallen-down stone structures that are visible within the compound are more recent.
-They were built by Francisco Romero, probably in the 1870s, with the largest probably serving as his ranch house.
+Francisco Romero built them, probably in the 1870s, with the largest likely serving as his ranch house.
 Francisco was born in Tucson in 1822.
 He was married prior to 1853 to Victoriana Ocoboa, who was born around 1833 in Tucson.

 While Francisco served in the Mexican army in the 1850s, he and Victoriana built a house just outside the northwestern corner of the Presidio San Agustín del Tucson, in what is now downtown Tucson.
 They also owned agricultural fields on the floodplain of the Santa Cruz River to the west.
 They likely built the ranch in what became Catalina State Park to help manage a cattle herd.
 However, they were forced to abandon the endeavor because Apache raiders kept attacking the ranch.
 Francisco’s son later said that the Apache would capture cattle at night and Francisco would chase after them, armed with a brace of pistols and a rimfire .44 carbine.
 A grandson reported that Francisco’s body was scarred from arrow and lance wounds suffered during these forays.